elusivecodes/FrostCore/README.md

 **FrostCore** is a free, open-source utility library for *JavaScript*.

-It is a lightweight (~2kb) and modern library, adding various functionality to your JS toolkit for manipulating arrays, functions, objects & more.
+It is a tiny (~3kb) and modern library, adding various functionality to your JS toolkit for manipulating arrays, functions, objects & more.

 ## Table of contents